josherfey/EmailPrioritizationClassifier/README.md

 ## Interacting with model
 Included is a Streamlit UI to test new email strings or bulk evaluate emails.
 Notebook training and evaluating model can be found in notebook folder (prioritize_emails.ipynb)

+## Testing
+Added testing using pytest.
+Todo will be to add more coverage of testing: including model performance testing on larger datasets.

 ## Improving Performance with Active Learning
 To improve model, active learning can be used to hand label data that the model is most uncertain about.
 My hand labeling the model, we are able to train the model to new and real datasets.